 The Master of Art (M.A.) in Applied Pastoral Theology program is an intensive ministry preparation degree.
 You’ll learn how to put theology into practice in diverse situations and scenarios, and deepen your spirituality and your commitment to service.
 The program emphasizes pastoral and spiritual care with a Judeo-Christian interfaith focus.
 You’ll gain the diverse pastoral, communications and assessment skills needed to develop your own methods of providing pastoral and spiritual care.
 Students from all faiths and cultures are welcome in this program.

-The M.A. in Applied Pastoral Theology program is now accepting inquiries and applicants for 2017.
+The M.A. in Applied Pastoral Theology program is now accepting inquiries and applications for 2018.

 Applied Pastoral Theology Curriculum & Degree Requirements

 To earn your Master of Art in Applied Pastoral Theology from Marylhurst, you complete 60-68 credits in a series of courses as well as a practicum and master’s project.